-Following substantial investment in higher education over the past few years, if you're looking to study abroad, China has positioned itself as a destination with plenty to offer
+Following substantial investment in higher education, thousands of international students choose to study abroad in China every year, with the country positioning itself as a leading destination that has plenty to offer

 China travel advice

 The Chinese government has pledged to create more 'world-class' universities and attract a greater number of international students.
-In fact, the country now boasts around 500,000 international students enrolled in its universities, so you can be sure you won't be alone when making this decision.
+The country now boasts around 500,000 international students enrolled in its universities, so you can be sure you won't be alone when making this decision.

 You can also be certain of getting value for money, as tuition fees are relatively low compared to European countries and the USA.
 The opportunity to travel and explore the world's most populous country is another huge draw for foreign students.